Gold: $3302.57 | Silver: $37.67

 At first glance it is unlikely any of the coins mentioned are worth much more than face value.
 Make sure to visit our Wheat Penny info pages for more info on your pennies and our silver coin info pages for more info on some of the other coins you mentioned.

-The best place to sell an odd selection like yours would be a local coin or pawn shop.
+The best place to sell an odd selection like yours would be a local coin shop.

 Hello, Tyrian --